sindresorhus/unique-random/readme.md

 ### uniqueRandom(minimum, maximum)

 Returns a function, that when called, will return a random number that is never the same as the previous.

-The returned function is also an iterable which consumes from the same source as the function.
+The returned function is also an iterable which consumes from the same source as the function:

 ```js
 import uniqueRandom from 'unique-random';